How to Use Atomic Swap

 1. Set a Token Allowance

-A is required if you want a third-party to move funds on your behalf.
+A token allowance is required if you want a third-party to move funds on your behalf.
 In short, you are allowing them to move your tokens.

 In our case, we would like the Orion Exchange contract to trade our ERC20 tokens for us, so we will need to approve an allowance (a certain amount) for this contract to move a certain amount of our ERC20 tokens on our behalf.